karenaciole/split-big-csv/README.md

 <code>'C:\Users\name\path\to\file.csv'</code> make sure to add <code>r</code> in the parameter before run.
 It should be look like this: <code>r'C:\Users\name\path\to\file.csv'</code>_

 2. Save and run <code> python split_csv.py</code> in terminal.
-3. It will show the path where the files were save.
+3. It will show the path where the files were save :)